clojure/clojure/readme.txt

  * ObjC dynamic interop
  * Run tests in the jvm (with no ObjC interop)

+ Memory management
+ All generated code managed memory automagically, but if you alloc with interop you need to release!

  What doesn't work (yet)
  * no repl in the objc runtime
  * no objc subclassing